nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.1.2 Retrieving past commands: `history`

-Retrieves a list of past commands that the user had used during the session.
+You can refer to a list of past commands that you had used during the session.

 Format: `history`

 #### 3.1.3 Clearing command history: `clearhistory`

-Clears command history from the patient database.
+You can clear the command history.

 Format: `clearhistory`